megagon/assigment/README.md

 Another topic - structure.
 Some things I'd refactor after I finish, but that's something that can't be done good in short period of time.

-Thank you for nice and unusual assigmenе
+Thank you for nice and unusual assigment

+upd after submissions - found what's wrong with filters - misunderstood at first statuses, they should be different